ozkansafak/blog/content/posts/Collaborative-Filtering-tensorflow.md

 ```

 ---

-## 5. Practical Methodology
-- Shuffling the data before splitting it into train, CV and test sets was crucial.
-- Explicitly  Defining Biases is not Necessary
-We abstain from imposing **biases** by enforcing an extra component in $U$ and $V$ that's set to constant 1, since the embeddings are free to learn biases if necessary.
-- Since no particular bounds are imposed on the entries in the embedding vectors $u\_{i}$ and $v\_{j}$.
-The model is free to learn positive or negative real numbers.

-##### Splitting the Input Data:
-- Training Data takes up 64% of the input data,
-- CV Data 16% and
-- Test Data 20%.

 ## 7. Linear vs Non-linear features
 - `R_pred = tf.sigmoid(R_pred) * 5` dropped the `MAE_test` approximately from `.64` to `.62`.
 Firstly, I can't explain why sigmoid works better--although only by a tiny bit.